 About our programmes

 At Hull, you research history under the supervision and guidance of leading experts who are active historians working on everything from ancient Rome to modern Britain.
-We offer postgraduate research degrees at both MA by Thesis and PhD levels in a wide variety of historical subjects, genres, disciplines and methodologies.
+We offer postgraduate research degrees at both Masters and PhD levels in a wide variety of historical subjects, genres, disciplines and methodologies.
 We have a strong tradition of supporting postgraduate and early career researchers.

 History research at Hull ranges from Palaeolithic America to the contemporary Philippines, by way of modern Australia, India, the Middle East, Britain and Europe from the early middle ages to the 21st century.
 Thematic strengths include maritime, military, global, social, economic, environmental, cultural, intellectual and political history, as well as the history of slavery and of adaptive technologies.